algolia/discourse-webhook-collector/README.md

 ## Prerequisites

 You will need admin access to running Discourse instance and [wt-cli](https://github.com/auth0/wt-cli) with an active webtask profile.
-Depending on which webhooks you want to use, you will need to access to projects and API keys for the various supported services.
+Depending on which webhooks you want to use, you will need access to projects and API keys for the various supported services.

+Commands like `wt ls` and `wt create` should be working in your console before you begin.

-## Getting started
+## Getting Started

 The `SendToConsole` task simply logs a few Discourse-specific HTTP headers and the JSON body to the console.
 It's best to make sure you can run this successfully before connecting other downstream APIs.